PupilTong/CS611/TerminalUIEngine/readme.md

 ![](./readme/terminal.png)

-### GameUIComponment
+## GameUIComponment
 GameUIComponment is a core class of the Terminal Engine.
-Just like web pages on web browser, GameUIComponments is a similar concept as web pages.
+Just like web pages on a web browser, GameUIComponments is a similar concept to web pages.
 UIEngine maintains a GameUIComponment stack.
-The top of stack is the Componment currently showing.
+The top of the stack is the Component currently showing.
-#### Show()
+### Show()
-if you show a componment, this means you will add the componment to the top of the stack, or move this componment in the stack to the top.
+if you show a component, this means you will add the component to the top of the stack, or move this component in the stack to the top.
-#### close()
+### close()
-if you show a componment, this means you will remove the componment from stack.
+if you show a component, this means you will remove the component from the stack.

-### TerminalUIEngine
+## TerminalUIEngine
-TerminalUIEngine interact with the console IO streaming.
+TerminalUIEngine interacts with the console IO streaming.
-#### Terminal Refresh
+### Terminal Refresh
-The TerminalUIEngine will creade a new thread refresh the console output in 20hz.
+The TerminalUIEngine will create a new thread to refresh the console output in 20hz.
-####  String requestInput(String message,String ... options)
+###  String requestInput(String message,String ... options)
-The method requests a input from user.
+The method requests input from the user.
-`message` defines message shown at the bottom `options` defines correct inputs
+`message` defines the message shown at the bottom `options` defines correct inputs
 The Engine will show the message at the bottom, and also shows the permitted input, for example
 ```